OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-24.md

 ## 2 Samuel 24:15

-So the Lord sent a plague upon Israel from the morning until the appointed time,
+So the Lord sent a plague upon Israel from the morning until the designated time,
-and seventy thousand men of the people from Dan to Beersheba died.
+and seventy thousand men of the people from Dan to Beersheba perished.

 ## 2 Samuel 24:16